Sphinx extensions in technotes#

 If you know of a Sphinx extension that you would like to use with your technote, you can add it yourself.
 Here are the steps, using sphinxcontrib-mermaid as an example (this is already included in all technotes):

-in the technote’s repository.
-This is the extension’s PyPI package name, since technotes use pip to install build dependencies.documenteer[technote] sphinxcontrib-mermaid
+- Add the extension’s Python package to - requirements.txtin the technote’s repository.
+This is the extension’s PyPI package name, since technotes use pip to install build dependencies.requirements.txt#- documenteer[technote] sphinxcontrib-mermaid